texstudio-org/texstudio/utilities/manual/source/editing.md

 The search word is updated when pressing "+" again on the search panel.
 "Update search" searches with the given search word again through all specified files.
 The drop-down menu allows searching within a "Project", i.e. all files belonging to one document, "All Docs", i.e. all open documents in TeXstudio, or a single "Current Doc".

-The option "Files on disk" searches all the text in tex-files in the same folder as the current document.
+The option "Files on disk" searches all the text in TeX files in the same folder as the current document.
 The folder and the file filter can be changed.

 In the list of search results, a double-click on a match jumps to the location in the file.
 The matches can be selected/deselected to limit the results which are replaced by the replacement text by pressing "Replace all".

 ![extended search pane](images/extendedSearch.webp)

 ## Handling large projects
-This section describes what support txs provides for larger projects.
+This section describes what support TXS provides for larger projects.

 Large projects usually are split into several included files.
-In order to speed up compilation, the package [subfiles](https://www.ctan.org/pkg/subfiles) offers compilation of the current document only. txs automatically loads all included files, so that it can provide proposals for user commands, labels and bibitems.
-To speed up reloading a project, txs caches all files, meaning it writes this information on the disk.
+In order to speed up compilation, the package [subfiles](https://www.ctan.org/pkg/subfiles) offers compilation of the current document only.
+TXS automatically loads all included files, so that it can provide proposals for user commands, labels and bibitems.
+To speed up reloading a project, TXS caches all files, meaning it writes this information to disk.
 When reloading that project, all loaded but not open (hidden) sub-files are just opened from the cached information which speeds up the reloading significantly.
 Obviously this only works when restoring a previously opened project; the initial opening may take a bit longer, see [also](background.md#about-documents-separated-into-several-files).

 ## Collaborative Editing (Pair programming)